ldn-softdev/jtc/Walk-path tutorial.md

 **was wrong**.

 _JSON standard defines JSON objects as ***unordered set*** of name/value pairs_.
-That means that the order of elements (name/value pairs) within _JSON objects_ will be defined by a processing programm (and not by user, like in _JSON arrays_).
-Some programms will retain the same order, others will reorder them - it all boils down to the internal implementation specifics.
+That means that the order of elements (name/value pairs) within _JSON objects_ will be defined by a processing program (and not by user, like in _JSON arrays_).
+Some programs will retain the same order, others will reorder them - it all boils down to the internal implementation specifics.

 `jtc` always rearranges all the elements within the _JSON objects_ by their keys (labels) in  the _alphabetical_ order,